Doctrine is Not Enough

 3. Have you been taught by the Lord to know that sin has poisoned your whole nature … and that you are unable to rescue yourself from this condition

-4. Do you believe and prove that it is through the imputation of Christ’s righteousness alone that we are justified, and that it is received by faith, and that the Holy Spirit alone can worth that faith in us?
+4. Do you believe and prove that it is through the imputation of Christ’s righteousness alone that we are justified, and that it is received by faith, and that the Holy Spirit alone can work that faith in us?

 5. Do you find that the Holy Spirit has made your affections willing to part, for Christ’s sake, with all that was before precious and pleasurable to you